MS2Discovery Interdisciplinary Research Institute,

 The search is not limited to the above areas, although experience in one or more of these areas, as well as with high performance computing, molecular dynamics simulation, coupled modeling including such tools as Comsol, and visualization tools, will be considered a strong advantage and may be given priority.
 Applicants should possess a recent PhD degree in such disciplines as physics/biophysics, engineering, applied mathematics or computational science and have a demonstrated interest and experience in scientific computing, including high performance computing and visualization.
 Proven ability to work independently and experience in software applications and development in the above context are considered to be important assets for this position.

 The appointment is funded by the Canada Research Chair program as part of the continual development of interdisciplinary research in the areas of mathematical modeling, computational & data sciences at Laurier.
 The position is for one year in the first instance, with the possibility of extension.
 Ability to quickly adapt to new scientific environment, demonstrated research productivity, as well as good personal and communication skills are assumed for this position.

 Electronic applications are to be sent to firstname.lastname@example.org (please note that only pdf files will be considered).
 Informal inquiries by email (to Professor Roderick Melnik at email@example.com) are welcome.

-The position is available from October 1, 2020 and will start at the mutually agreed date, but not later than January 1, 2021.
-The review of applications will begin immediately and continue until the position is filled.
+Three positions will be available to suitable candidates during 2023 - 2024.
+The first of these positions will be available from January 3, 2023, and will start at the mutually agreed date.
+It is expected that all positions will start no later than September 1, 2023.
+The review of applications will begin immediately and continue until the positions are filled.
 All qualified candidates are encouraged to apply.
 The University is committed to employment equity and welcomes applications from all qualified women and men, including persons in a visible minority, persons with disabilities, and aboriginal people.

 Go back to the M3AI Lab @ Waterloo